vipulnaik/diet-exercise-health/profile-information/physical-exercise/humming-with-intermittent-pauses-with-history.md

   regular 4/4 meter so I can use powers of 2 easily, with roughly 8 beats every 4.5 seconds, or each beat is about 562 ms.

-I might also use these songs in the future, though they're trickier due to being in triple meter:
+I might also use these songs in the future:

 * [No More War](https://www.youtube.com/watch?v=4ADnsqiqAI8)

-* [Official Game of Thrones Opening Credits](https://www.youtube.com/watch?v=s7L2PVdrb_8) (this is also trickier because the song has more of a progression, but I can just hum the main refrain)
+* [Official Game of Thrones Opening Credits](https://www.youtube.com/watch?v=s7L2PVdrb_8) (this is in triple meter and is also trickier because the song has more of a progression, but I can just hum the main refrain)

 For the Chennai Express theme song, my current observations are as follows: